nicoverbruggen/NickelHintFix/README.md

 ## Prerequisite: enable `optimizeLegibility`

-Fix 1 (glyph wobble) is the standout — it's independent of everything below, needs no configuration, and is arguably the biggest single improvement the mod makes.
-It just works.
+The first fix (glyph wobble) is the standout, and has been my personal pet peeve with Kobo's renderer.
+This fix is independent of everything below, needs no configuration, and is arguably the biggest single improvement the mod makes.
+It just works for every font.
+Yay!

-Fixes 2–4, by contrast, only do anything when Kobo's WebKit **`optimizeLegibility`** text-rendering path is turned on — that's the path they correct.
+The other fixes, by contrast, only do anything when Kobo's WebKit **`optimizeLegibility`** text-rendering path is turned on.
 It's off by default and is a manual opt-in in the Kobo config file (**not** a UI setting).
 Edit `KOBOeReader/.kobo/Kobo/Kobo eReader.conf` and add:

     [Reading]
     webkitTextRendering=optimizeLegibility

 Then reboot.
 With this off, the vertical and justification fixes will correctly log that they engaged, but you won't see a difference because the broken render path is never taken.
+You now get the following with `optimizeLegibility` set:

+- Working GPOS functionality w/ fonts (improved tracking and kerning)
+- Hyphenation and ligatures (advanced font features)
+- Working justification (*fixed with this mod)
+- Working vertical text rendering (*fixed with this mod)

 ## Screenshots